AllLiver/Froggi/README.md

  - Web acsessible logs

 # Tech Stack
- - Rust with Axum in the backend
+ - Rust with Axum for the backend
  - HTML, CSS, JavaScript, and the HTMX library for the frontend

 # Contribute